Voter Model Meets Rumour Spreading: an FPRAS for Consensus Probabilities on Voter Models with Agnostic Nodes: Proof of Proposition

-The rumour spreading literature also dealt with the case for Erd\H{o}s-R\'enyi random graphs in the push model.
+The literature on the rumour spreading process typically dealt with the push model.
+As we are dealing with a pull model we cannot directly refer to those results.
+However, the original ideas still work and the proof below is a mere adaptations of the known approaches for the push model.
+We deal with the case for Erd\H{o}s-R\'enyi random graphs in the push model.
 We use the same proof ideas from~\cite{panagiotou2017asynchronous} and~\cite{fountoulakis2010reliable} to show Proposition~\ref{prop:rumour_random} which is the pull model for random graphs.

 \begin{proposition}[Rumour spreading bounds for random graphs - pull version] Let $p>> \log(n)/n$ and $G\sim G(n,p)$ be an Erd\H{o}s-R\'enyi random graph.
 Consider a (pull) voter model on $G$ with agnostic states (either synchronous or asynchronous).
 Let $T_a$ denote the number of rounds it takes for the agnostic vertices to disappear.
 Then, with high probability we have that $\mathbb{E}[T_a] = O(f(n))$ where $f(n) = \log(n)$ in the synchronous case and $f(n)=n\log(n)$ in the asynchronous case. \end{proposition}